benface/tailwindcss-layout/README.md

   order: 99999;
 }

-/* configurable with the "aspectRatio" theme key */ .aspect-ratio-2\/1 {
+/* configurable with the "aspectRatio" theme object */ .aspect-ratio-2\/1 {
   padding-bottom: 50%;
 }